 This shoe type features a low to the ground feel, moderate to minimal cushioning, and lightweight protective components.
 This type of shoe features a heel-toe drop of 0 to 6 mm and offers better stability than traditional and maximalist shoes.

 Examples: Saucony Peregrine 8 (4mm), Altra Lone Peak 4.0 (zero drop), La Sportiva Bushido (4 mm), Inov-8 TerraUltra 260G (zero drop)

 Where do you Run?

 Lastly - try shoes on!
-After trying on an array of shoes, be sure to choose a pair that fits snugly, but is not noticeably tight and leaves you with room to wiggle your toes.
+After trying on an array of shoes, be sure to choose a pair that fits snugly, isn't too tight, and leaves you with room to wiggle your toes.
+Be sure there are no weird constriction points and the uppers feel comfortable on your foot.
 If possible, walk down an incline and be sure your toes don't touch the front of the shoe and walk up the incline to check that your heel isn't slipping in and out of place.
 As you walk or jog around the store or your living room, focus on the overall comfort.
-Make sure the shoe doesn't rub or constrict in any odd places.
 A good fit truly is the best fit!